-- 1) Applicant has sufficient cash on hand to fund the Matching Contribution for ALL applications submitted by the applicant.
+- Applicant has sufficient cash on hand to fund the Matching Contribution for the application.
 An applicant must demonstrate its financial wherewithal to do so by submitting a recent bank statement titled in the applicant's name.
 In addition, if the applicant has a significant part of its cash reserves which are from a third party loan or grant unrelated to the Community Connect project, the applicant must provide the amounts of such cash which is included in the bank statement and indicate whether such funds are available for the Community Connect project, and if not, how much of the cash on hand is not restricted for use on the Community Connect project.
-If RUS is aware that a significant amount of the cash shown on the bank statement may be unavailable for the project, but this amount is not specifically identified or the removal of a known quantity of unavailable cash would leave less than the 15% cash match requirement, RUS may reject the application on this basis. - 2) Applicant has obtained sufficient funding commitments from another entity, outside the RUS grant, needed to complete ALL submitted applications.
+If RUS is aware that a significant amount of the cash shown on the bank statement may be unavailable for the project, but this amount is not specifically identified or the removal of a known quantity of unavailable cash would leave less than the 15% cash match requirement, RUS may reject the application on this basis. - Applicant has obtained sufficient funding commitments from another entity, outside the RUS grant, needed to complete the submitted application.
+This funding cannot take any security interest on grant funded assets.
 Satisfactory evidence to this effect must: - a.
 Be in the form of an agreement between the entity contributing funds and the applicant, or a letter from the entity to the applicant.